• Residents FAQ

 • Who maintains the ponds in Tara?

-Depending on the pond, they are owned or maintained by the Tara CDD, TGCC, The Preserve Golf Club, individual private property owners, or by one of the condominium HOAs.
+Depending on the pond, it is owned or maintained by either the Tara CDD, TGCC, the Preserve Golf Club, individual private property owners, or one of the condominium HOAs.
 The Tara CDD is responsible for the water quality and maintenance of the 50+ ponds in The Preserve.

 • Is fishing permitted in the ponds?